 Being financially prepared as a 30-something also means selecting the right insurance policies to protect yourself and your assets.
 Getting the best coverage is not the same for everyone – it depends on individual financial situations and lifestyles.
 Some types of insurance to think about:

 - Term Life Insurance: No matter what stage of life you’re in, it’s important to think about your future.
 Term life insurance is of particular interest for those aged 30 or older, since this is when many milestones occur.
 From getting married to having a baby or growing your family, you’re likely to have people that depend on you financially.
 Life insurance will help support them should anything happen to you.
+Haven Life makes this easier by offering healthy individuals term life insurance with no medical exam requirement.
+You can apply and approved in as little as 24 hours.

 - Homeowners insurance: Unlike driving a car, you can legally own a home without homeowners insurance.
 However, there are plenty of good reasons to have it.
 If you have a mortgage, your lender may require you to have homeowners insurance to protect from any unforeseen damages to the house.
 A standard homeowners policy (known as an HO-3 policy) protects against fires, fallen trees, hail and theft, but not floods or earthquakes – those events require additional coverage.
 The amount of coverage you’ll need depends on your location and the size of your home.
 To help determine this amount, try this coverage calculator.